wales-group/examples/LJ38/03_Connecting_minima_with_OPTIM/README.md

 ### Visualising the pathway using gnuplot

-The initial pathway found by **OPTIM** can be relative non-optimal, sometimes containing unphysically high barriers or structures.
+The initial pathway found by **OPTIM** can be relatively non-optimal, sometimes containing unphysically high barriers or structures.
 A sensible first sanity check for any pathway is to look at how the energy varies along it.
 In this case, we can plot the energy as a function of the integrated path length (contained in the *EofS* file) using **gnuplot**